apache/nuttx/configs/sama5d3x-ek/README.txt

       UnitTest.
 It integrates support for both the SAMA5 LCDC and the SAMA5 ADC touchscreen controller and provides a more advance graphics demo.
 It provides an interactive windowing experience.
-   ostest:  This is another configuration that is only useful for bring-up.
-      It executes an exhaustive OS test to verify a correct port of NuttX to the SAMA5D3-EK.
-Since it now passes that test, the configuration has little further use other than for reference.
    ov2640:  A test of the SAMA5 ISI using an OV2640 camera.

   There may be issues with some of these configurations.
 See the details